 Meet Mat the Rubber Duck.
-He will be taking part in the Grand Norwich Duck Race on Sunday 28th August 2016.
+He will be taking part in the Grand Norwich Duck Race on Bank Holiday Sunday, 26th August 2018.

-Due to its popularity the duck race is now in its 4th year and hundreds of oversized rubber ducks will be paddling down the River Wensum in an attempt at taking the crown from current reigning corporate duck champion, Duck QuackEnroe.
+Due to its popularity the duck race is now in its 6th year and hundreds of oversized rubber ducks will be paddling down the River Wensum in an attempt at taking the crown from current reigning corporate duck champion, Black Swan.
 Each large rubber duck is sponsored by a business based in Norfolk, there are already quite some characters ready to hit the water!

 There will also be a 'small duck' race, where literally thousands of duck which have been purchased by individuals by way of a raffle ticket will be swimming their way to victory - with some great prizes up for grabs for the owners of the ducks making it across the finish line first!